eth-p/uni-chip8/docs/project/UserSetup.md

 If you just want to use the running production release of the website, [visit the actual hosted website](https://chip.netlify.com).

+If you want to be able to to:

+- try the build system
+- try the automated tests
+- host the local webserver

-Please complete the prerequisites before doing anything else.
+please complete the prerequisites before doing anything else.

 ## Prerequisites